jarkkokovala/distsys19/project2/README.md

 Yes, all of the nets are live.

 A net is live if all of it's transitions are live.
 A transition is live if it is enabled (=it can fire) by some sequence of transitions.
 A transition's liveness can be shown for example by finding a sequence of transitions that enables it.
-In this case for all nets all transitions are enabed for example by  executing the shortest transition sequences from the initial state to goal state of subtask 3.
+In this case for all nets all transitions are enabed by executing the shortest transition sequences from the initial state to goal state of subtask 3.

 #### 2. Are these nets bounded?
 Explain how did you check this.